 Canvas Print: La Dame Aux Camélias

-When I lost a gorgeous mid century modern teak bed in the divorce, I’d considered splurging on a romantic handmade iron bed to replace it.
 I’ve always wanted an antique metal bed, but they tend to be odd sizes.
 I considered splurging on a romantic handmade iron bed—but in the end, I chose the simplicity of a low bed crowned by a large (70 cm x 150 cm) piece of art.

 I think a low bed with a bold piece of art is a great alternative to a traditional headboard, especially in small rooms.
 I’m pretty sure a headboard would’ve looked wedged into the space.
 As it is, my 140 cm mattress just fits.